-The Scottish college sector faces many uncertainties, operating, as it does, in a time of overall financial restraint in the public sector with the challenge of delivering annual efficiency savings of 3% and an acknowledged degree of uncertainty over future funding streams.
-South Lanarkshire College has been successful in increasing its core activity allocation in line with growing demand, as per the table on page 7, and has been advised by SFC to assume EU-funded activity and associated income will continue through 2019/20 and into 2021/22.
+The Scottish college sector faces significant uncertainty in the immediate and near future particularly as a result of the impact of the current pandemic.
+Even without this, there was overall financial restraint in the public sector with the challenge of delivering annual efficiency savings of 3% and an acknowledged degree of uncertainty over future funding streams.
+South Lanarkshire College has been successful in increasing its core activity allocation in line with growing demand, as per the table on page 8.
+However in 2020-2021 the credit allocation was reduced from 49,957 to 49,201.
+A reduction of 1.5% compared to the sector average reduction of 0.5 %.

 In accordance with the Scottish Government policy, the College has expanded its Childcare provision and now offers 7 HNC classes in Childhood Practice.
 It has also expanded its STEM provision with a particular focus on encouraging women into Science and Construction and men into Childcare.
-It has set a target of 30% of courses having no more than a 75:25 gender split by 2022.
+It is on target to have 30% of courses having no more than a 75:25 gender split by 2022.